Frequently Asked Questions

 The turnaround time I am able to offer will depend on my availability and on the length and complexity of your project.
 I am often able to be flexible and if you have a tight deadline, just let me know and I will do my best to get you there.
 When I send you a quotation, I will give you a fixed date of delivery, so you will always know when to expect the finished work.
 For more information, please read my complete Terms of Service.

 Do you charge a rush fee?

 I do not routinely charge a rush fee, that is, I don’t ask my clients to pay me extra just to make me translate faster.
 I work swiftly but thoughtfully for all of my clients, and I won’t accept a project if I don’t feel I have time to do it justice.
-However, I do offer a Weekend Express Service (see rates for more details), which is exclusively for projects that really need to be turned around between Friday and Monday.
-For this there is a 35% surcharge.
+However, I do offer a Weekend Express service, which is exclusively for projects that really need to be turned around between Friday and Monday.
+For this there is a 25% surcharge.
 Texts must be no more than 8000 words in length, and you must send all source materials to me by 3 pm (UK time) on the Friday.

 What payment methods do you accept?

 Once I have delivered the finished work to you, I will send you an invoice to be paid within 30 days.
 The easiest and most efficient way to pay from is by electronic transfer, and you will find Tinta Viva’s account details, including IBAN and SWIFT codes for international transfers, on your invoice.
 I also accept payment through PayPal.
 For full information on payment and delivery, please see my Terms of Service.